-By placing both arms on either side of a door frame, with elbows bent, hands raised, you will get a stronger stretch through your chest muscles.
+By placing both arms on either side of a door frame, with elbows bent and hands raised, you will get a stronger stretch through your chest muscles.

 You do need to be careful not to rotate your shoulders forward to avoid putting the wrong pressure on your shoulder socket.

-Important: do this stretch carefully and gently.
-It can hurt too much when the costochondritis pain is severe.
+Important: Do this stretch carefully and gently.
+It can hurt too much when your condition is severe.

 By repeating with a slightly different angle, your pectoral muscles will be stretched more thoroughly.

-- Rest your elbow and forearm on the wall or door higher or lower than your shoulders.
+- Rest your elbow and forearm on the wall or door higher or lower than shoulder level.

 - Stretch with your arms directly above your shoulders on the top of the door frame.

-Don't forget to keep stretching after your costochondritis pain has disappeared!
+Don't forget to keep stretching after your pain has disappeared!

-This is one of the common causes for recurring costo pain, and one that I always fall into when I'm lazy.
+This is one of the common causes of recurring costo pain—and one that I always fall into when I'm lazy.

 A series of stronger stretches in the corner of two walls will relax tight chest muscles.

-These are good for improving posture and range of motion, and also for preventing the costo from returning.
+These are good for improving posture, range of motion, and preventing the costo from returning.

-Many yoga poses will worsen costochondritis symptoms, including any poses where a lot of your body weight is supported on your hands (downward dog, bridge, upward dog).
+Many yoga poses will worsen costochondritis symptoms, including any poses where a lot of your body weight is supported on your hands (downward dog, bridge, upward dog, etc.).

 Restorative yoga poses and sequences are great for costo sufferers for a number of reasons:

-- the relaxation helps you release stress, a major component in increasing costo pain.
+- The relaxation helps you release stress, a major component of increasing costo pain.

-Important - avoid any poses and movements which cause pain!
+Important: Avoid any poses and movements that cause pain!

-Urdhva hastasana (upward salute) - a chest and abdomen opening standing pose.
+- Urdhva Hastasana (upward salute) – a standing, chest and abdomen-opening pose.

-Using a fit ball can give you a stronger stretch than the standing wall or doorway stretches, but you can also ease into these swiss ball stretches gently.
+Using a fit ball can give you a stronger stretch than the standing wall or doorway stretches, but you can also gently ease into these Swiss ball stretches.